Nice to meet you.

 What I dislike about Avery Design & Print:

-• The user interface felt somewhat outdated and could benefit from a more modern UX design.
+• G2 reviewers reported that the user interface felt somewhat outdated and could benefit from a more modern UX design.
 While functional, navigating through the tool wasn’t as seamless as I had hoped, making some tasks feel clunky.

 • The free templates were restrictive, particularly in font sizes and design flexibility.
-I found it frustrating when I wanted to experiment with different styles but was limited by the tool’s built-in constraints.
+I wanted to experiment with different styles but was limited by the tool’s built-in constraints.

 What G2 users dislike about Avery Design & Print: